What is Hot Wallet?

-In order to protect your wallet from looters and thieves, people will usually leave their wallets on a computer or removable device that is not connected to the internet.
-This is also called a “cold wallet” or “cold storage”.
+In order to protect your wallet from looters and thieves, people will usually leave their wallets on a removable device that is not connected to the internet.
+Which brings us to cold wallets:

 What is Cold Storage?